Hocking County License Hearing Guide

 If You Took the Breath/Blood Test and Failed

-If you submitted to a breath, blood, or urine test and your Blood Alcohol Content (BAC) was found to be 0.08% or higher, you face an automatic license suspension.
-The length of the suspension depends on factors like prior DUI convictions.
+If you submitted to a breath, blood, or urine test and the result indicated a blood alcohol content (BAC) of 0.08 or higher, Ohio law mandates a license suspension.
+The length of the suspension varies.

 If You Refused Testing